A Wizard with Wood: The Keith Rand Studio Gift

 Rand developed a unique leg joint for his seating; two vertical parallel cuts are made in a piece of wood to create three equal tines.
 The plank is then steamed which allows the central of the three tines to be bent in one direction and the other two bent together in the opposite direction.
 Already evident in his Expanded Elm Seat, he was to develop and refine the joint, which was prominent in his unrealised designs for Mackintosh-inspired, high-backed gallery seating at Glasgow’s Gallery of Modern Art.

 Lumsden was important to Rand for many reasons, and though his mature period saw him living and working in rural England, much of what he achieved latterly had its roots firmly embedded in his earlier years in Scotland.

 Loose sketchbook page developing pig forms

-Pig, Vessel is an example of Rand’s work at this time which epitomised many aspects of sculpture which he was subsequently to refute.
+Pig is an example of Rand’s work at this time which epitomised many aspects of sculpture which he was subsequently to refute.
 Pigs feature in many pencil sketches executed by Rand during his time at Winchester.
 Rand saw in them something darker; literally earthier.
-Pig, Vessel’s alternative title is Erotic Piece, where the snout is exaggerated and the rest of the form is suggestive of human reproduction as much as the fecundity of swine.
+Pig’s alternative title is Erotic Carving, where the snout is exaggerated and the rest of the form is suggestive of human reproduction as much as the fecundity of swine.
 Rand disliked the hardness of the wood and the fact that he had to carve the piece, releasing the hidden form from its confines.
 The splits in the wood, poorly masked by the subsequent use of fillers and oil staining, much displeased him also.
 However such setbacks served only to nurture his deeper understanding of the properties of wood as a medium.